CheRayLiu/QuickShop/README.md

 Additional functionalities can be found in the API documentation [here](https://quickshop-shopify.herokuapp.com/)

 ## Security
-* The GraphQL services only provide HTTPS endpoints, which provides protects authentication credentials in transit
+* The GraphQL services only provide HTTPS endpoints, which protects authentication credentials in transit
 * All the GraphQL endpoint queries have error handling that allows user to know why their requests has failed.

 ## Coding style